Lost-Crow23/multinational-retail-data-centralisation/README.md

         WHEN still_available = 'removed' THEN FALSE
     END;

-- **Task 6: Correcting data types of changing Dim Date Time table columns.**
+- **Task 6: Correcting data types of changing Dim Date Time table columns**

 - Previous findings has been solved as shown in `star_schema.sql`.